toolbarthomas/harbor/README.md

 Harbor compiles the defined SVG images with the SVGSpriteCompiler and these can be used within the Twig templates.
 The sprites are available as a Storybook Global that can be accessed within the styleguide.

 You can easily include these paths with the `add_svg` Twig function.
 This will output the path of an inline SVG sprite that has been created by the SVGSpriteCompiler.
-The function accepts 3 arguments to output the path of your selection:
+This function accepts 3 arguments to output the path of your selection:

 ```twig
 {{ add_svg('chevron--down') }}